AnthonyWongGit/impressions_and_clicks/README.md

 # impressions_and_clicks

+Ensure that you have set up a virtual environment and installed the requirements from the requirements.txt file by typing the following into the command line (command syntax may vary depending on system):

+python3 -m venv venv
+source venv/bin/activate
+pip install -r requirements.txt

-To run the script, type the following into the command line:
+Then to run the script, type the following into the command line:

 python3 src/impression_click.py data/impression_data.csv data/click_data.csv